LongtaoTang/SetLearning/README.md

 # SetLearning

-This repository is the source code of "Sequential to Set and Set Neural Networks" Submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022).
+This repository is the source code of "Sequence-to-Set generative model" Submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022).

 You need python to run it.
 Pytorch, networkx, numpy are needed.